gio-salvador/docker-registry/README.md

-# Secure Docker Registry with Let's Encrypt and Cloudflare
+# Secure Docker Registry with Let's Encrypt and Cloudflare DNS

 This repository sets up a secure Docker registry using Docker Compose, Let's Encrypt for SSL certificates, and Cloudflare for DNS.
 The setup includes automatic certificate renewal and user authentication.